 The construction of bunk beds and lofts must be inspected by Maintenance and Facilities, (662) 325-2190, as soon as you have checked in at your residence hall.
 MSU officials will inspect and approve or reject the completed project.
 Cinder blocks or any other non-approved device used to elevate or bunk beds are prohibited.
 Lofts are permitted in residence halls as long as they comply with the following: no furniture provided may be removed from the room, nothing can be bolted to the walls, and there MUST be at least 18 inches from the ceiling to the bed.
 Schematics can be tentatively approved through email to email@example.com, but will still be inspected upon completion to ensure their approval and the student’s safety.

 - During holiday seasons or special occasions, lobbies and other common areas may be decorated.
-However, candles, rope lights, tubular lights, Christmas or Holiday lights, and other fire hazards may not be used.
+However, candles, rope lights, tubular lights, and other fire hazards may not be used.
 Due to fire hazards, fresh cut trees or tree foliage are not allowed in residence halls.
 Decorations may be displayed no more than 7 days prior to the event/holiday and must be removed within 48 hours after the event.
 If decorations are not removed within this timeframe, the sponsoring organizations may be billed for housing facilities’ removal of the items.